aksh98md/EmbeddedSystemsF20/index.md

 Testing the model in python.
 Create the signal to be able to send to the Raspberry Pi.

-Jessica Bojorquez: Background and Raspberry Pi research, setup, and integration
+Jessica Bojorquez:
+Literature reviews on prior works.
+Research/documenation of project concepts and Raspberry Pi.
+Integration and hardware set up to test code.

 ### 9. References